-Recently, a short, documentary-like video of the 36th Street subway stop in Brooklyn has been circulating on the internet.
+Recently, a short, documentary-like video of the 36th Street subway stop in Brooklyn has been circulating online.
 The filmmaker, Dean Patterson, had been tripping up the steps every day when he exited this subway stop, so he decided to investigate whether he was the only person experiencing this issue.
 How did he accomplish this?
-By taking advantage of modern video technology, Patterson was able to capture many others repeatedly falling on the same step, some only stumbling and catching themselves and others falling on their faces.
+Using modern video technology, Patterson captured many others repeatedly falling on the same step, some only stumbling on unsafe subway steps and catching themselves and others falling on their faces.

 After the video was posted, the problem causing so many people to fall was uncovered: the steps were not uniform.
-The one particular step, located in the middle of the staircase, that consistently tripped people was slightly taller than the rest of the steps.
-This seemingly small difference clearly affected many commuters, both in terms of embarrassment and physical pain.
+The one particular step in the middle of the staircase that consistently tripped people was slightly taller than the rest of the steps.
+This seemingly small difference clearly affected many commuters in terms of embarrassment and physical pain.
 Throughout the video, many innocent individuals are seen falling over this step.
 Fortunately, in response to the video, the city of New York blocked off the subway exit and decided to take action to correct this issue.
-(If you would like to watch the video, follow this link.
+If you would like, watch the video

-If you have been injured due to dangerous stairways or other unsafe property, our skilled New York premises liability lawyers can help you with the legal steps necessary to filing a lawsuit.
-For more information, contact Hach & Rose, LLP, today.
+If you have been injured due to dangerous stairways or other unsafe property, our skilled New York premises liability lawyers can help you with the legal steps necessary to file a lawsuit.
+For more information, contact Hach & Rose, LLP today.